avilum/secimport/README.md

 # Quick Start
 `secimport` can be used out of the box in the following ways:
+1. Modify your imports
-1. Inside your code using `module = secimport.secure_import('module_name', ...)`.
+    - Inside your code using `module = secimport.secure_import('module_name', ...)`.
       - Replacing the regular `import` statement with `secure_import`
       - Only modules that were imported with `secure_import` will be traced.
-2. As a sandbox, by specifying the modules and their policies.
+2. As a sandbox that runs your main code.
-    - Use this repository to:
-        - Generate a YAML policy from your code
+      1. Generate a YAML policy from your code, by specifying the modules and the policy you want for each module you use.
-        - Compile that YAML to dscript.
+      2. Convert that YAML policy to dscript/bpftrace sandbox code.
-    - Use `dtrace` or `ebpf` to run your main python application, with your tailor-made sandbox.
+      3. Use `dtrace` or `ebpf` to run your main python application, with your tailor-made sandbox.
-        - No need for `secure_import`, you can keep using regular `import`s
+          - No need for `secure_import`, you can keep using regular `import`s and not change your code at all.

 For the full list of examples, see <a href="docs/EXAMPLES.md">EXAMPLES.md</a>.

 # Docker
 A working environment is not easy to create.<br>
-To evaluate secimport, we have a custom <a href="docker/README.md">Docker for MacOS and Linux</a> that includes bpftrace and eBPF.
+The easiest way to evaluate secimport, is by using our <a href="docker/README.md">Docker for MacOS and Linux</a> that includes secimport, bpftrace backend and eBPF libraries.<br>
+dtrace backend is not available in docker, and can be tried directly on the compatible hosts (MacOS, Solaris, Unix, some Linux distributions)

-# Pickle Example
+# Use Cases

 ### How pickle can be exploited in your 3rd party packages:
 ```python
 >>> import pickle